9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 fingers, to become familiar with its plants and fruits and

 animals?
-In addition, working on a farm can provide some
+Also, working on a farm can provide some

 serious and lasting cross-cultural exchanges that will no